 The Kochs know that they are in the lime-light when it comes to politics.
 They have openly addressed most of the allegations against them.
 Recently they were blamed for supporting the Government shutdown.
 While that accusation has some real merit (it is tea party House Republicans who spew the same disinformation about the program that the Kochs fund who are at the forefront of attaching ObamaCare to the budget) this was their official response and does shed some light into their personal views.

 Right now the Koch Brothers are being talked about more than ever.
 Don't let talking points fool you.
-Show everyone you know this page, share it on social Media, and don't let them tell you this is a conspiracy theory.
-Keep standing up for ObamaCare and other public programs.
+Share what you have learned with others and keeping spreading the truth.